Best IRAs 2025 Compare Retirement Plans

 Can I Have Both a Roth and Traditional IRA?

 Yes, you can contribute to both a Roth and Traditional IRA in the same year.
-However, your total contributions to all IRAs cannot exceed the annual limit ($6,500 for 2024, or $7,500 if you’re 50 or older).
+However, your total contributions to all IRAs cannot exceed the annual limit.

 Pro Tip: